raphamorim/react-tv/README.md

 ## About React-TV

-React-TV is a ecosystem for React Application for TVs (from the renderer to CLI for pack/build applications) focused now on WebOS and SmartTV.
+React-TV is an ecosystem for TV based React applications (from the renderer to CLI for pack/build applications).

-The mission of React-TV is build & develop fast for TVs.
+At the moment we're focusing on WebOS and SmartTV.
+React-TV's aims to be a better tool for building and developing fast for TVs.

 ### Understanding the Problem